00t/00t/README.md

 ## Greetings, Earthling! 👋

-I use Python for data science and building AI apps.
+I like using Python for data science and building AI apps.

 <div display="flex">